department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 <hr>

 It can be more convenient to use the React binding version of the Web Component in React when a function is needed to be passed into a prop.
-But if the Web Component does not require interaction like this, the vanilla web component can be used without needing an import.
+But if you don't require passing in a function or listening to events, use the vanilla Web Component and avoid an import entirely.

 ## Custom Events

 Some of the Design System Web Components allow for custom events.

-If the Web Components has a custom event that you need to use and you're using the React binding, you will need to prefix events with `on`.
+If the Web Component has a custom event that you need to use and you're using the React binding, you will need to prefix events with `on`.
 Given an event named `vaChange`, use `onVaChange`.

 <hr>